monero-project/monero/README.md

 The required packages are the names for each toolchain on apt.
 Depending on your distro, they may have different names.
 The `depends` system has been tested on Ubuntu 18.04 and 20.04.

-Using `depends` might also be easier to compile Monero on Windows than using MSYS.
+Using `depends` might also be easier to compile Funero on Windows than using MSYS.
 Activate Windows Subsystem for Linux (WSL) with a distro (for example Ubuntu), install the apt build-essentials and follow the `depends` steps as depicted above.

 The produced binaries still link libc dynamically.
 If the binary is compiled on a current distribution, it might not run on an older distribution with an older installation of libc.

 ### Trezor hardware wallet support

-If you have an issue with building Monero with Trezor support, you can disable it by setting `USE_DEVICE_TREZOR=OFF`, e.g.,
+If you have an issue with building Funero with Trezor support, you can disable it by setting `USE_DEVICE_TREZOR=OFF`, e.g.,

 ```bash
 USE_DEVICE_TREZOR=OFF make release